drivechain-project/drivechain.info/faq/index.md

 So, it is true that 51% hashrate can steal all the BTC on the sidechain.
 But they can also steal all of the BTC on the mainchain.
 And the mainchain theft is easier and pays more.

-Of course, this leads us to...
+Of course, this leads us to the next two fallacies...

 ### ii.
 Autonomous Miners Fallacy ### {#ii}

 Some people believe that miners are free to do whatever they like.
 This view is often simplified [perhaps for politeness reasons] as sorting miners into two "types", the "honest" type that tend to choose to do friendly things, and the "dishonest" type that tend to choose to do unfriendly things (ie, short-term, narrowly selfish, deceptive, etc).

 In reality, though, miners have no choice but to profit-maximize.
-This is Bitcoin 101 and it is unfortunate to have to explain it here, nine years into the game.

 Here are some passages which explain this well: